amejiarosario/amejiarosario.github.io/source/_posts/2019-07-05-promises-tutorial-concurrency-in-javascript-node.md

 To accomplish this, we have to throttle `Promise.all` somehow.

 Let's say you have many concurrent requests to do.
-If you do a `Promise.all` that won't be good (especially when the API is rate limited).
+If you use a `Promise.all` that won't be good (especially when the API is rate limited).
 So, we need to develop and function that does that for us.
 Let's call it `promiseAllThrottled`.

 ```js